msilverblatt/comp116-msilverblatt/a5/README.md

    is a copy of `dropbox.zip`.
 However, `file` states this is only data.
 The `.TrueCrypt` directory tells us if this is encrypted data, TrueCrypt was used.

+   Using a virtual machine running Kali Linux, we ran

+   > truecrack -w dictionary/openwall_3546.txt -v -t Dropbox.zip

+   Within a few seconds, it detected 'iloveyou' as a valid password.
+Using TrueCrypt, we were able to mount the Dropbox.zip file with that password.
+There were two encrypted files, a photograph of concert tickets named tickets.jpg and a video of a live Celine Dion performance, named open_arms-live.mp4.

    As an aside, the `.TrueCrypt` directory had another file named `.show-request-queue`.
    This was another image of our celebrity.

 10. The suspect may have seen the celebrity.
 The suspected location is The Colosseum at Caesars Place in Las Vegas on July 28, 2012.